 - Unlawful Entry - No Force: Entry by use of an unlocked door or window.
 Includes thefts from open garages, open warehouses, open or unlocked dwellings, and open or unlocked common basement areas where entry is someone other than the lawful tenant.

-- Attempted Forcible Entry - Forcible entry is attempted, but not completed.
+- Attempted Forcible Entry: Forcible entry is attempted, but not complete

 An incident must meet three conditions to be classified as a burglary:

 - There must be evidence of unlawful entry (trespass).
 Both forcible entry and unlawful entry -- no force is counted.

 - The unlawful entry must occur within a structure, which is defined as having four walls, a roof, and a door.

 - The unlawful entry into a structure must show evidence that the entry was made in order to commit a felony or theft.
 If the intent was not to commit a felony or theft, or if the intent cannot be determined, the proper classification is Larceny.

 The FBI UCR Office has recently clarified what they mean in the “conditions” 1. and 3. above regarding the word “evidence”.
 They stated that they do NOT mean PHYSICAL EVIDENCE.
 “EVIDENCE” to the FBI UCR Office means “THE FACTS OF THE CASE”–Agencies are required to consider the facts of the case as described by the victim and the information obtained in the subsequent preliminary investigation or full investigation, if there is one.

 - Only count crimes meeting UCR definition